Data-Science-for-Linguists-2019/Blog-Sentiment-Analysis/final_report.md

 I read the CSV in as a data frame and added columns for things like [tokens, sentiment, and polarity score](https://nbviewer.jupyter.org/github/Data-Science-for-Linguists-2019/Blog-Sentiment-Analysis/blob/master/progress_report_part3.ipynb#Running-VADER-on-all-the-blogs).
 I saved the modified data frame as a new CSV file.

-I now realize that I probably should have done more to clean up the data and reduce it down to just data that would be good for the task at hand.
+I now realize that I probably should have done more to clean up the data and reduce it down to just data that would be good for the tasks at hand.
 See [4.2 If I could do it again...](#42-if-i-could-do-it-again) for more on this.

 ### 2.3 Overview of the corpus